lulu70/vegan-site/content/recipes/red-chili-sauce.md

 <Image filename="red-green-chili-paste-jars"/>

 5. Serve alongside any other dish and enjoy the fresh aromas and spices.

-Try also our green chili sauce 🌶️
+Try also our <Link to="/recipes/green-chili-sauce"> green chili sauce 🌶️</Link>

 <Image filename="green-red-chili-paste-saucer"/>